Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 He considered himself adaptable to change.

 The Mickey Norris ideal was a "colourblind" world where racial identities no longer mattered, including his own.
-He figured the defining feature of his character was not that he was born into a white male majority but that he was born with weak bones, which forced him to overcome constant injuries, which taught him to "deal or cave," a principle he applied in the egalitarian manner of a person who believed everyone had the same shot in America.
+He figured the defining feature of his character was not that he was born into a white male majority but that he was born with weak bones, which forced him to overcome constant injuries, which taught him to "deal or cave", a principle he applied in the egalitarian manner of a person who believed everyone had the same shot in America.

 The diversity in Saddlebrook was to him the living proof.

-He was vice president of sales for a medical software company, and when he wasn't on the road he worked from home wearing a wireless earbud, troubleshooting client problems as he paced around his living room, looking out at the woods with a sense of well-being.
+He was vice-president of sales for a medical software company, and when he wasn't on the road he worked from home wearing a wireless earbud, troubleshooting client problems as he paced around his living room, looking out at the woods with a sense of wellbeing.

 He was goal-oriented, and had almost accomplished his big one, "retire by age 50".

-The other, "spend time improving community," was a work in progress.
-He had instituted events such as the annual mulching of the nature trail, and that was how he'd met Maria, who'd also come to the chili cook-off by the pool and other events, always wearing a hijab.
-Mickey found himself revisiting these interactions as he planned the Sunday meeting.
+The other, "spend time improving community", was a work in progress.
+He had instituted events such as the annual mulching of the nature trail, and that was how he'd met Maria Taheb, who'd also come to the chilli cook-off by the pool and other events, always wearing a hijab.
+Norris found himself revisiting these interactions as he planned the Sunday meeting.

 His wife, Allason, was nervous that holding it at their house might make them a target for troublemakers.
-Mickey had heard that someone had already called Maria and asked her when she was selling her house.
+Norris had heard that someone had already called Taheb and asked her when she was selling her house.

-He worried people would say "her culture caused it to happen," that the whole thing would turn into "white versus nonwhite," and be "damaging to the community spirit".
+He worried people would say "her culture caused it to happen", that the whole thing would turn into "white versus nonwhite", and be "damaging to the community spirit".

-And as he began checking his email to see who was planning to attend, he saw a message from Maria, asking if she could come.
+And as he began checking his email to see who was planning to attend, he saw a message from Taheb, asking if she could come.

 After the police left, George Biscan, a widower and retired steelworker from DeMotte, Indiana, went back inside to his dinner.
 He usually left the front and back porch doors open to get the cross-breeze but now he did something he had hardly ever done since moving to Saddlebrook.
 He locked them.
 Then he felt strange for having done so.

 He turned on 11Alive news and heard more details.
-That Maria's son had gone to local public schools.
+That Taheb's son had gone to local public schools.
 That undercover FBI agents had been monitoring him and said they finally helped him find a weapons dealer, sell his car to finance the purchase, and rent the car he had allegedly planned to drive to Washington to attack the White House, the Washington Monument, the Lincoln Memorial and a synagogue.

-"That's how terrorists operate," George recalled thinking.
+"That's how terrorists operate," Biscan recalled thinking.
 "They stay here for a long time.
 They blend in.
 They don't go around carrying a flag."

 He scrolled through his mental file of what he knew about Muslims.